 The area of expertise of respondents is presented in Figure 4.3.
 It indicates that the majority (38.84%) of professionals had buher areas of expefied by respondents included geotechnical engineering, property development, mining

 Figure 4.
-2: Number of employees in organisation
+2: Number of employees in organisation.

 4.2.1.7 Year of establishment of organisation